Team1157/site/README.md

+> [!NOTE]
-## Until we renew the actual domain it's available at https://1157.adabit.org
+> Until we renew the actual domain it's available at https://1157.adabit.org

 ## Getting Started
 Follow these steps to get a local copy of the project up and running for development